fbpx

 Step 2: Set up searches

 When setting up searches in your media monitoring tool, you need to balance their specificity with the total number you create.
-In other words, do you want a lot of very specific searches, or fewer broader ones?
+In other words, do you want many specific searches or fewer broader ones?

-Your preference will depend on a variety of factors, like the size of your communications team, how complex your organization’s structure is, and the amount of coverage alerts, media briefings and reports you want to create.
+Your preference will depend on various factors, such as the size of your communications team, the complexity of your organization’s structure, and the number of coverage alerts, media briefings, and reports you want to create.

 For more practical tips on setting up your searches, check out this guide.